jtpack/Blue-and-Pink-Synth-Editor/README.md

 - Linux (Lightly tested with Debian 12 inside VirtualBox on a Mac)
   - It is unknown whether this will work on a computer running Linux as its actual OS
 - Raspberry Pi with a Touchscreen (Use this repository: https://github.com/jtpack/Blue-and-Pink-Synth-Editor-RPi)
-- Support for Windows is planned for the future
+- Windows support is planned for the future
   - Note: There is an issue with rtmidi on Windows which prevents the reception of large SYSEX messages (like preset dumps from Nymphes)
     - This means that when a preset is loaded on Nymphes, we only get its parameters via MIDI CC
       - This means we do not get parameters as float values, and we also do not get chord parameters